glyn/vert.x.osgi/README.md

 The bundle project org.vertx.osgi listens for Handler instances being published in the OSGi service registry and registers these with a suitable server (according to the service properties in the service registry).

 The bundle project org.vertx.osgi.sample.basic uses the OSGi Blueprint service to publish a Handler to the service registry.

+The source code provided in this project is licensed under the Apache License, Version 2.0.

 Notes
 -----